kimmobrunfeldt/nap/README.md

 print response.json()
 ```

-You can also pass default keyword arguments to be passed on every request in Nap initialization:
+You can also specify default keyword arguments to be passed on every request in Api initialization:

 ```python
 from nap.api import Api